DoTheEvo/Traefik-simplest-step-by-step/README.md

     `docker-compose -f portainer-docker-compose.yml up -d`

-### #2 traefik routing to local IP addresses or wherever
+### #2 traefik routing to a local IP addresses

-If url should aim at something other than a docker container, a new provider is needed, a file provider.
+If url should aim at something other than a docker container.

-- **create servers.yml** containing router that will catch specific url and a loadBalancer that will route traffic fitting the rule to the specific IP or domain
+- **create servers.yml** containing routers with a rule because something has to catch the desired url.
+And then theres a service, type of a loadBalancer, that will route traffic fitting the rule to a specific IP or domain.

    `servers.yml`
     ```